franckjay/franckjay.github.io/_posts/2019-11-02-GoodReads.md

 date:   2019-11-02
 ---

+Project Summary:
+* Build a Graph database of Users and the Books they read
+* Develop a Flask App that serves up rare, interesting Books to Users based on their submitted favorites
+* Implement a React App that integrates with Flask + our Graph to showcase to users their next favorite book

-There are a lot of great resources for learning Data Science techniques out there.
-MOOCS, blogs, tutorials, and bootcamps are all great avenues for learning.
+There are a lot of great resources for learning Data Science techniques out there: MOOCS, blogs, tutorials, and bootcamps are all great avenues for learning.
 Personally, I learn best by working on projects that I find interesting and engaging.
 Nothing motivates me more to push my level of understanding to new heights than by working on an intriguing problem.
 How do I identify new avenues that I can explore?
 Generally by reading other people's work!

-This idea was first realized by reading Vicki Boykis' great [blog](https://vicki.substack.com/p/big-recsys-redux-recs-at-netflix) post about the changing nature of Netflix's recommendation engine.
+This idea was first realized by reading Vicki Boykis' great [blog](https://vicki.substack.com/p/big-recsys-redux-recs-at-netflix) post about the changing nature of _Netflix_'s recommendation engine.
 In short (sorry for the hack job, Vicki), gone are the days of minimizing the RMSE of a user's rating preferences with Matrix Factorization and Deep Learning.
 Recommendations are still partly an art form, with context, nuance, and design all playing a large part in providing a great experience to the user.
 In addition, the business value of a recommendation is not simply to provide the best content to the user.
 In the